Nurture, Cherish, Succeed

 Targeting support for disadvantaged pupils through research based evidence Decisions about how to achieve the maximum impact in the school are informed by research carried out by the Education Endowment Foundation and the National Foundation for Educational Research.
 The EEF Guide to the Pupil Premium June 2019, support schools in spending their Pupil Premium to maximise the benefit for their students.
 The report recommends school take a tiered approach to Pupil Premium spending.
 Teaching should be the top priority, including professional development, training and support for early career teachers and recruitment and retention.
 This will enable staff to facilitate additional provision including:

-• Personalised interventions
+• Personalised interventions including MCS for Foundational Knowledge

 • Small group tuition